parrt/msds692/notes/zillow.md

 You have to pass your ID and the property ID.

-**Exercise**: Enter the following code to verify that you can access their API.
+**Exercise**: Enter the following code into `zxml.py` to verify that you can access their API.
 [Solutions](https://github.com/parrt/msds692/tree/master/notes/code/zillow)

 ```python
 import sys